baroquon/reefpoints/source/posts/2017-09-28-why-dockyard-uses-ember.md

 ### Leverage the Learning Curve
 A competing frameworks homepage reads:
-_"Already know HTML, CSS and JavaScript?
+_"Already know HTML, CSS, and JavaScript?
 Read the guide and start building things in no time!"_

 Compare this to Ember.js's homepage, which reads:
 _"A framework for creating ambitious web applications."_